Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 ## Getting Started

-First make sure you have nodejs and yarn installed, then clone and install the repository:
+First make sure you have nodejs, yarn and redis installed, then clone and install the repository:

 ```shell
 git clone git@github.com:mitsunee/fgo-tools.git